aprilweilab/grgl/GettingStarted.md

 This guide walks you through using GRGL locally on a Linux or MacOS system.
 Requirements:
 * [CMake](https://cmake.org/download/) v3.14 or newer
 * GCC or Clang that supports C++11
-* Python 3.7 or newer
+* Python 3.7 or newer (and the development libraries -- e.g., `python3-dev` on Ubuntu)
 * zlib/libz development libraries

 ## Build and Install